Common Questions About NY Criminal Defense

 I have been told that there is a warrant out for my arrest.
 What should I do?

-If you learn that there is a warrant out for your arrest, you should contact this office immediately so we can arrange a voluntary surrender and start to invoke your constitutional rights.
+If you learn that there is a warrant out for your arrest, you should contact The Gallucci Law Firm immediately so we can arrange a voluntary surrender and start to invoke your constitutional rights.
+This often leads to more favorable treatment by the court.
+Do not try to resolve the matter yourself, as this can lead to unintended legal consequences.
 You should also be sure to not make any statements to the police while in police custody, as you have your right to remain silent.
 Mario Gallucci will guide you through this time to ensure that all decisions made are in your best interest.

 If I plan on pleading guilty, do I still need a lawyer?

 Absolutely!
-An experienced criminal defense lawyer can minimize and mitigate your exposure.
+Pleading guilty may seem like a straightforward decision, but there can be serious and lasting consequences if the process is not handled properly.
+These can include fines, incarceration, loss of professional licenses, and other issues.
+An experienced criminal defense lawyer can minimize and mitigate your exposure if you decide to plead guilty.
 Your attorney can help you better understand the charges against you, as well as the collateral consequences that can accompany a guilty plea.
 Having the assistance and guidance of a criminal defense attorney such as Mario Gallucci during your case ensures that mitigating factors can be presented to the judge and any aggravating factors can be countered.

 Should I represent myself in a criminal case?

-Representing yourself in a criminal trial is extremely inadvisable.
+No. Representing yourself, also known as going “pro se,” in a criminal trial is highly risky and extremely inadvisable.
+The criminal justice system is very complex, and it requires in-depth knowledge, experience, and courtroom strategy that most individuals simply do not possess.
 Those who choose to represent themselves rarely have the knowledge needed to produce a positive outcome, and often make self-incriminating statements.
-A lack of courtroom experience and a bias from lawyers and judges leads to a higher chance of getting convicted.
+Judges and prosecutors are not there to help you, and self-represented defendants are typically held to the same legal standards as attorneys.
+Misunderstanding a rule or making a wrong move in court can have severe consequences.
+A lack of courtroom experience and a bias from lawyers and judges leads to a higher chance of being convicted.
 You must seek the assistance of an experienced legal advocate who can properly navigate the legal process.
+With Mario Gallucci as your advocate, you can feel confident knowing your rights are protected and that every possible defense will be considered.

 Does everyone who is convicted go to jail?